ob-fun-ws17/studienarbeit-flojo/README.md

 Via a handy configuration file, Webby satifies all your configurational needs (as long it's setting the port or the root directory)

 ### Look at that speed!!!
-On the localhost we meassured an average of 160 ms response time.
 Think of all the time you gain, compared to other, professional webservers.
-Read a book or enjoy the sunset (while waiting for your response)
+No hour-long configuration needed.
+Build, run, have fun!
+Read a book or enjoy the sunset (while waiting for your response ;-) )

+### Build
+`stack build`

+### Runn
+`stack exec Webserver-exe`

+### Configure
+Edit the file `webby.cfg` in the repository root

-For more information, visit our [documentation site][docu] [Markdown site][df1]
+For more information, visit our [documentation site][docu]

 **Webby | functional elegance **